 1) American eels are subject to regulation by the Division and the municipality.
 Please Consult Local Regulations.

 2) Fish weirs are not subject to daily trip limits.
-However, the combined landings of all fish weirs are subject to a 10,000 pound annual sub-quota allocation.
-The fishery opens on the first Tuesday in August until the annual quota has been landed.
-Open fishing days are subject to change in 2017.
+However, the combined landings of all fish weirs are subject to a 15,000 pound annual sub-quota allocation.
+The fishery opens on the July 9th and remains open until the annual quota has been landed.
+Open fishing days are Sunday, Tuesday and Wednesday.
 Black sea bass are to be measured from the tip of the snout or jaw to the farthest extremity of the tail, not including the tail filament.